jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Space Jackal/Matrix/README.md

     print(M[9:].decode('ascii'))
 ```

 The name of the challenge is called **Matrix**.
-So could this calculation have to do with it?
+So could the calculations in crypter.py have anything do with it?
-The lambda function T calculates the [Determinant](https://en.wikipedia.org/wiki/Determinant) of the 3x3 Matrix K via [Rule of Sarrus](https://en.wikipedia.org/wiki/Rule_of_Sarrus) and applies Modulo 256.
+The calculation formula in the lambda function T might remind someone of the [Determinant](https://en.wikipedia.org/wiki/Determinant) of a 3x3 Matrix via [Rule of Sarrus](https://en.wikipedia.org/wiki/Rule_of_Sarrus).
+The result is binary AND'd with 255, which equals to the application of a Modulus of 256.
 ```
     A D G
 K = B E H